imam-nadaf/softcraft01/FitnessTrcking-OOA-OOMD.md

 3. **Exercise**
    - **Attributes**:
      - exerciseId: Unique identifier for the exercise.
-     - name: Name of the exercise (e.g., "Running", "Push-ups").
+     - name: Name of the exercise .
-     - type: Category (e.g., cardio, strength, flexibility).
-     - intensity: Intensity level (e.g., low, medium, high).
-     - duration: Duration of the exercise (in minutes).
+     - duration: Duration of the exercise .
      - caloriesPerMinute: Estimated calories burned per minute for the exercise.
    - **Behaviors**:
      - createExercise(name, type, intensity, caloriesPerMinute): Create a new exercise.
      - updateExercise(name, type, intensity, caloriesPerMinute): Update exercise details.
-     - deleteExercise(): Remove an exercise from the system.

 4. **Progress**
    - **Attributes**: